 If you and your spouse both want a divorce and agree to what post-divorce life will look like, then an uncontested divorce may be the most efficient, inexpensive way to end your marriage.
 An uncontested divorce is a dissolution of the marriage in which both parties agree on all major issues, including division of the marital property and debts, payment of attorneys’ fees, maintenance, allocation of parental responsibilities, and/or child support.

 Filing an Uncontested Divorce

 - If you and your spouse cannot agree on settlement terms, your divorce is considered contested.
-You can spend much more time in court and even eventually go to trial.